kenmaz/cocoapods-licenses-page/README.md

 cocoapods-licensespage-gen
 ==========================

-Generatelicenses html page from your Podfile.
+Generate LICENSES html page from your Podfile.

 run: